 Weigh the Options

 Ultimately, the only one who can determine whether it is worth it to minor in Spanish is the person who will be taking the classes.
 The best way to do this is to imagine the future.
-Will speaking Spanish or having a Spanish minor provide an edge in the job market for the student's chosen career?
-Is traveling internationally a priority for the student?
-Does the student find Spanish classes enjoyable?
-If the answers to these questions are "yes," then the benefits of getting a minor in Spanish likely outweigh the disadvantages, and the student can feel confident about choosing to do so.
+Will speaking Spanish or having a Spanish minor provide an edge in the job market for your chosen career?
+Is traveling internationally a priority for you?
+Do you find Spanish classes enjoyable?
+If the answers to these questions are "yes," then the benefits of getting a minor in Spanish likely outweigh the disadvantages, and you can feel confident about choosing to do so.

 - New York University Department of Spanish and Portuguese: The Minor in Spanish